 Witnessing domestic abuse of a parent or carer is traumatising for children and young people.
 It can cause serious harm to their mental wellbeing and is very long lasting.
 There are many ways that children and young people may experience domestic abuse, these include, seeing the abuse; hearing the abuse from another room, seeing parents' injuries and distress after the incident and being injured themselves by being nearby or trying to stop the abuse.
-Living with ongoing coercive control can impact a child almost as much as the adult victim - their lives are constricted and they are always 'walking on eggshells'

-As domestic abuse mainly happens in the home it is often difficult to tell if it is happening.
+As domestic abuse mainly happens in the home it is difficult to tell if it is happening.
 Children who witness domestic abuse may become aggressive, withdrawn, display anti-social behaviours, suffer from depression or anxiety and not do well at school.
 If you think a child is living with domestic abuse consider a referral to safeguarding.